codewithz/hexaware-github-ccopilot-training-june-2025/task1/readme.md

-# GitHub Copilot Coding Challenges
+# GitHub Copilot Coding Challenges - Task 1

 Welcome to the set of Copilot-enhanced coding challenges!
 Use any programming language of your choice and leverage GitHub Copilot to solve the following problems.